deltafi/deltafi/deltafi-docs/public/docs/getting-started/simple-plugin.md

 cluster plugin build install
 ```

 Now you can go to the [errors page](http://local.deltafi.org/errors) in the DeltaFi UI and resume the errored flows.
-They should continue without error and egress well formed YAML versions of the normalized input.
+They should continue without error and egress well-formed YAML versions of the normalized input.

-## Adding an additional flow to your plugin
+## Adding another flow to your plugin
 New flows can be created under the `flows` directory.
 Any code changes or flow changes will require the docker image to be rebuilt via the `cluster plugin build install` command.